WHY PEOPLE KILL

 The combination of these effects can lead to anti-social behavior of the worst kind.
 In one study, 6% of the children on Prozac became psychotic (1).

 Joseph Wesbecker was on Prozac when he killed seven people at a printing plant in Kentucky, before taking his own life.
-In September 1999, Buford O'Neal Furrow, Jr. fired 70 rounds at the North Valley Jewish Community Center in Los Angeles wounding 5 people.
-A month earlier Mark Barton murdered his wife and two children and then methodically gunned down 21 people in two brokerage firms in Atlanta.
+In September 1999, Buford O'Neal Furrow, Jr. fired 70 rounds at the North Valley Jewish Community Center in Los Angeles wounding 5 people – while on an SSRI.
+A month earlier Mark Barton, who took an SSRI, murdered his wife and two children and then methodically gunned down 21 people in two brokerage firms in Atlanta.

 Ann Blake Tracy, PhD has studied Prozac for ten years.
 She researched 32 murder cases involving women and their children.
 In 24 of the cases, the women were taking Prozac or another SSRI.